xerk-dot/changelog-generator-frontend/README.md

 The challenge with writing changelogs is twofold:

-1. You have to go through a few days of commits to make a list of everything that’s changed
+1. You have to go through a few days of commits to make a list of everything that's changed
 2. You have to summarize the changes that would be relevant to an end-user in a few bullet points.

 The submission should have two parts: